shixish/music/README.md

 This is a hobby project that aims to generate simple tunes programatically using Javascript.

-This project uses [MIDI.js](http://mudcu.be/midi-js/) to generate the sounds and [Raphaël](http://raphaeljs.com/) for the scv graphics to draw the piano.
+This project uses [MIDI.js](http://mudcu.be/midi-js/) to generate the sounds, [Raphaël](http://raphaeljs.com/) for the SVG graphics to draw the piano, and I'm using [Compass](http://compass-style.org/) to compile the css.

 I've basically been writing javascript to model the structure necessary to produce a melody.
 My hope is that this thing will some day be able to generate randomized simple melodies that sound reasonably appealing.